-In severely immunocompromised patients, extrapulmonary invasive aspergillosis begins with skin lesions, sinusitis, or pneumonia and may involve the liver, kidneys, brain, and other tissues; it is often rapidly fatal.
+Extrapulmonary invasive aspergillosis occurs in severely immunocompromised patients.
+It begins with skin lesions, sinusitis, or pneumonia and may involve the liver, kidneys, brain, and other tissues via hematogenous dissemination; it is often rapidly fatal.

 Aspergillosis in the sinuses can form an aspergilloma or cause allergic fungal sinusitis or a chronic, slowly invasive granulomatous inflammation with fever, rhinitis, and headache.
 Patients may have necrosing cutaneous lesions overlying the nose or sinuses, palatal or gingival ulcerations, signs of cavernous sinus thrombosis, or pulmonary or disseminated lesions.

-Because Aspergillus sp are common in the environment, positive sputum cultures may be due to environmental contamination or noninvasive colonization in patients with chronic lung disease; positive cultures are significant mainly when sputum is obtained from patients with increased susceptibility due to immunosuppression or when there is high suspicion due to typical imaging findings.
-Conversely, sputum cultures from patients with aspergillomas or invasive pulmonary aspergillosis are often negative because cavities are often walled off from airways and because invasive disease progresses mainly by vascular invasion and tissue infarction.
+Because Aspergillus species are common in the environment, positive sputum cultures may be due to environmental contamination or noninvasive colonization in patients with chronic lung disease; positive cultures are significant mainly when sputum is obtained from patients with increased susceptibility due to immunosuppression or neutropenia or when there is high suspicion due to typical imaging findings.
+Conversely, sputum cultures from patients with aspergillomas or invasive pulmonary aspergillosis are often negative.

 Chest x-rays are taken; however, chest CT is far more sensitive and should be done if patients are at high risk (ie, neutropenic).
 CT of sinuses is done if sinus infection is suspected.
 A movable fungus ball within a cavitary lesion is characteristic on both, although most lesions are focal and solid.
 Sometimes imaging detects a halo sign (a hazy shadow surrounding a nodule) or cavitation within a necrotic lesion.
 Diffuse, generalized pulmonary infiltrates are seen in some patients.

-Invasive infections usually require aggressive treatment with voriconazole (considered the first-choice drug).
-Amphotericin B (particularly lipid formulations) is also effective, although more toxic.
+Invasive infections usually require aggressive treatment with voriconazole or isavuconazole, which has equal efficacy to and fewer adverse effects than voriconazole (1 Treatment reference Aspergillosis is an opportunistic infection that usually affects the lower respiratory tract and is caused by inhaling spores of the filamentous fungus Aspergillus, commonly present in the environment... read more ).
+Amphotericin B (particularly lipid formulations) is also effective although more toxic.
 Oral posaconazole or itraconazole (but not fluconazole) can be effective in some cases.
 Caspofungin or other echinocandins may be used as salvage therapy.
 Combination therapy with voriconazole and echinocandins may be effective in certain patients.

 Usually, complete cure requires reversal of immunosuppression (eg, resolution of neutropenia, discontinuation of corticosteroids).
 Recrudescence is common if neutropenia recurs.